google/autocxx/book/src/tutorial.md

 include_cpp! {
     #include "my_header.h" // your header file name
-    safety!(unsafe) // see details of unsafety policies described in include_cpp generate!("MyAPIFunction") // add this line for each function or type you wish to generate }
+    safety!(unsafe) // see details of unsafety policies described in the 'safety' section of the book generate!("MyAPIFunction") // add this line for each function or type you wish to generate }
 ```